the-minimal/rpc/README.md

 ## Client

-Client is a wrapper around fetch that handles encoding and decoding of the request and response.
+Client is a wrapper around fetch that handles encoding and decoding of the `Request` and `Response`.

-It accepts a base url and a contract and returns a function that accepts a value and returns a promise that resolves with `Response`.
+It accepts a base url and a contract and returns a function that accepts a value and optionally a custom hash and returns a promise that resolves with `Result`.

 ```ts
 const userRegister = client(